apache/nuttx/configs/sama5d4-ek/README.txt

    20. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.

    STATUS:
        See the To-Do list below

+  nxwm:

+    This is a special configuration setup for the NxWM window manager UnitTest.
+It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
+It provides an interactive windowing experience.

+    This configuration is set up generally like the nsh configuration except that:

+    - It boots into a graphic, window manage environment instead of the serial console command line.
+    - The console command line is still available within NxConsole windows.
+    - Obviously, the nx and touchscreen built in applications cannot be supported.

+    The NxWM window manager is a tiny window manager tailored for use with smaller LCDs but which is show here on the larger, SAMA5D4-EK TM7000 LCD.
+It supports a toolchain, a start window, and multiple application windows.
+However, to make the best use of the visible LCD space, only one application window is visible at at time.

+    The NxWM window manager can be found here:

+      nuttx-git/NxWidgets/nxwm

+    The NxWM unit test can be found at:

+      nuttx-git/NxWidgets/UnitTests/nxwm

+    Documentation for installing the NxWM unit test can be found here:

+      nuttx-git/NxWidgets/UnitTests/README.txt

+    Here is the quick summary of the build steps.
+These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
+You may have these components installed elsewhere.
+In that case, you will need to adjust all of the paths in the following accordingly:

+    1. Install the nxwm configuration

+       $ cd ~/nuttx-git/nuttx/tools
+       $ ./configure.sh sama5d4-ek/nxwm

+    2. Make the build context (only)

+       $ cd ..
+       $ . ./setenv.sh
+       $ make context
+       ...

+       NOTE: the use of the setenv.sh file is optional.
+All that it will do is to adjust your PATH variable so that the build system can find your tools.
+If you use it, you will most likely need to modify the script so that it has the correct path to your tool binaries directory.

+    3. Install the nxwm unit test

+       $ cd ~/nuttx-git/NxWidgets
+       $ tools/install.sh ~/nuttx-git/apps nxwm
+       Creating symbolic link
+        - To ~/nuttx-git/NxWidgets/UnitTests/nxwm
+        - At ~/nuttx-git/apps/external

+    4. Build the NxWidgets library

+       $ cd ~/nuttx-git/NxWidgets/libnxwidgets
+       $ make TOPDIR=~/nuttx-git/nuttx
+       ...

+    5. Build the NxWM library

+       $ cd ~/nuttx-git/NxWidgets/nxwm
+       $ make TOPDIR=~/nuttx-git/nuttx
+       ...

+    6. Built NuttX with the installed unit test as the application

+       $ cd ~/nuttx-git/nuttx
+       $ make

+    NOTE: The NxWM example was designed tiny displays.
+On this large 800x480 display, the icons are too tiny to be usable.
+I have created a large 320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
+The expanded images are not great.
+If I ever get past the opening screen, the same problems will exist in the application toolbar and in the start winow.
+These icons are not yet scaled.

+   STATUS:
+       See the To-Do list below